vstinner/vstinner.github.io/content/subinterpreter-leaks.rst

     test_interpreters leaked [237, 237, 237] references, sum=711

 I created `bpo-41713 <https://bugs.python.org/issue41713>`_ to track the regression.
-Since I failed to find a simpler fix, I started by reverting the change which caused Refleak buildbots to fail (`commit
+Since I failed to find a simple fix, I started by reverting the change which caused Refleak buildbots to fail (`commit
 <https://github.com/python/cpython/commit/4b8032e5a4994a7902076efa72fca1e2c85d8b7f>`__).

 I had to refactor the ``_signal`` extension module code with multiple commits to fix all bugs.

-The first fix was to remove ``static PyObject *IntHandler;``
-variable: there was no need to keep it alive, it was only needed once in ``signal_module_exec()``.
+The first fix was to remove the ``IntHandler`` variable: there was no need to keep it alive, it was only needed once in ``signal_module_exec()``.

 The second fix is to close the Windows event at exit::